Why Is Dialogue Important? 7 Roles Dialogue Plays in a Story

 Here’s another example from Alfred Hitchcock’s film Psycho.
 When the Janet Leigh character checks into the Bates Motel, she witnesses a toxic argument between Norman Bates and his mother.
 He responds to her concern by explaining that “mother is as harmless as one of those stuffed birds.”

-The scene sets up an uneasy dynamic between the characters and makes us suspect something lurks beneath the surface of their relationship.
+The scene sets up tension between characters and makes us suspect something lurks beneath the surface of their relationship.
 We’re hooked into watching further.

 4. Advance the plot